junxit/us-congress-code/title-22/chapter-7/sec-284s.md

 # § 284s.
 Ninth replenishment

 - **(a)** *In general* The United States Governor is hereby authorized to agree on behalf of the United States to pay to the Association $3,180,000,000 to the ninth replenishment of the resources of the Association, subject to obtaining the necessary appropriations.
-- **(b)** *Limitations on authorization of appropriations* In order to pay for the United States contribution provided for in subsection (a) of this section, there are authorized to be appropriated, without fiscal year limitation, $3,180,000,000 for payment by the Secretary of the Treasury.
+- **(b)** *Limitations on authorization of appropriations* In order to pay for the United States contribution provided for in subsection (a), there are authorized to be appropriated, without fiscal year limitation, $3,180,000,000 for payment by the Secretary of the Treasury.

 ## Source credit